jigreg/77theSenior/README.md

 - issue 1.
 Need to Add walk,brain rank info & dementia grade info
 - issue 2.
 Galaxy S21 avd --> need to xml change!!!

+---

+### 0914 Hwang Won Tae
+    : Solve All_Setting_Activity(user, pro) & Several XML modifications

+- issue 1.
+I have an idea about brain training.
+    : two_btn, a_btn is the practice & b_btn is the test // Use LayoutInflater
+    : Can take the test only once a day